 Back in 5th Century BCE Sparta (Greece) they had a number of very unique traditions.
 They were a conquering culture and had enslaved the Messinians when they moved into the Peleponesos.
 As warriors, their most important social and cultural system was called the Mess.
 It was where all the men of fighting age lived, ate, and trained together.
-When it was time for a wedding they had lots of unique customs, including cutting the bride’s hair and dressing her like a boy for the wedding night (remember, none of the warriors had been around women for their whole lives at this point).
-Their most enduring wedding custom is the tradition of celebrating the groom before his wedding with the guys he’s fought and lived with before he moves out of the Mess to establish his own home.
+When it was time for a wedding they had lots of unique customs, one of which was celebrating the groom before his wedding with the guys he’s fought and lived with before he moves out of the Mess to establish his own home.
 Over the years the event has taken on a slightly more risque nature but the foundation is the same.

 The Bridal Shower

 With it’s roots in Holland, this tradition is a little more subversive than you might think.
 If a father did not approve of a woman’s choice of husband he wouldn’t provide her with the necessary things to start a home.
 The bride’s friends would get together and ‘shower’ her with gifts instead.
 So, really, a bridal shower is teenage rebellion writ formal, and there’s snacks.

 Grain has traditionally represented fecundity (fertility).
 The Roman goddess of Fertility is Ceres, from which we get the word cereal.
 In case you haven’t picked up the dominant theme yet, having babies was very important and the principal concern of a marriage in many cultures.
 Throwing grains was supposed to transmit the fertility to the newlyweds and ensure that they were going to have lots of kids.
 This is the most ancient tradition on our list and has gone through a ton of changes over the years, eventually becoming the cake cutting.